 - Champions should be given early access (we recommend 7-10 days) to help prepare the community for launch day.
-With context around your goals and the content that would be helpful for employees in groups, your champions can create channels and post content to ensure a welcoming user experience for all your coworkers.
+With context around your goals and the content that would be helpful for employees in groups, your champions can create teams and post content to ensure a welcoming user experience for all your coworkers.
 They can also help share key information about the arrival of PeerBie MyWork to build excitement.

 - Host a training session with champions to walk them through the key PeerBie MyWork features and your messaging for deploying PeerBie MyWork.
-Create a PeerBie MyWork channel for all Champions where you can share important campaign actions and new use cases for them to use within their teams.
+Create a PeerBie MyWork team for all Champions where you can share important campaign actions and new use cases for them to use within their teams.